6 Tips to Mix Vocals Professionally

 Accepting a poor recording and telling yourself you'll just "clean it up during the mix" is just doing yourself a great disservice.
 Take your time, be diligent, and get an excellent vocal recording.
 Click here for tips to improve a vocal performance.

-Also, if you are recording the vocals at your home rather than a professional studio, check out our article describing essential equipment for a home studio.
+Also, if you are recording the vocals at your home rather than a professional studio, check out our article describing common mistakes to avoid while recording in your home studio.

 Reverb could be called the holy grail of vocal effects.